mdaffin/disconnected.systems/site/blog/quasselcore-on-archlinux/index.md

 ---
 aliases:
   - /quasselcore-on-archlinux/
   - /posts/quasselcore-on-archlinux/
-date: '2013-04-14T00:00:00Z'
+date: "2013-04-14T00:00:00Z"
 description: A guide to setting up a quassel server on an Arch Linux server.
 slug: quasselcore-on-archlinux
 tags:
   - archlinux
   - linux
 ---

-# QuasselCore on Archlinux
+# QuasselCore on Arch Linux

 I just set up a quassel server on an Arch Linux box.
 There is a serious lack of documentation around it, though it is simple enough to set up I stumbled around a bit wondering why I could not connect